Lacombe Composite High School: Modernization

 LCHS was constructed throughout the mid-1960s, and officially opened in time for the 1967–1968 school year.
 In 1999, it was determined that the school's population was 4% over capacity, and so an audit was done to determine what was needed to bring the school up to code.

 Through visioning sessions in spring of 2003, a committee of staff, stakeholders, and administrators (along with Group 2 Architecture, the firm hired to design the modernization plan) met to discuss areas of improvement within the school to the public.
 One major priority was increasing space by reconfiguring the floor plan for more classrooms.
 Other major priorities included larger student gathering areas, and improved flow through congested areas.

-It was originally thought that the old gym would be divided in half for use by the drama and music programs however the drama program was cancelled for the duration of the modernization to allow for more room for the athletics department.
+It was originally thought that the old gym would be divided in half for use by the drama and music programs.
+However, the drama program was cancelled for the duration of the modernization to allow for more room for the athletics department.

-One of the major challenges of the modernization was that there was not much extra space to use once the new gym was added.
+One of the biggest challenges of modernizing the building was that there was very little extra space once the new gym was added.
 This was solved by utilizing existing space within the school.

 The auditorium was another major concern.
-Because the old office was scrapped to make way for a large student common area, the auditorium was demolished to make way for a new and improved office.
+In order to create a large common area for students, the old office had to be removed.
+This led to the auditorium being demolished to make way for a new and improved office.
 This angered many people because the auditorium was the site of many concerts and productions in Lacombe.
 It was decided that half of the old gym would go to the performing arts department for use as an auditorium.

-Over $20 million and three years after the start date, the finished product was unveiled to the public.
+After three years and a budget of over $20 million, the final product was completed and revealed to the public.
 Improvements to the school included widened hallways, a relocated library, and an improved cafeteria and common area for students and staff.